Chocolate drizzled coconut macaroons are cookies with the most nutritious ingredients! Yes, please. 😊

 The best way to do this is in a double boiler over simmering hot water.
 If you do not have a double boiler, you can melt the chocolate and butter in a small, heavy saucepan over a very low flame to avoid scorching, but make sure to stir constantly.
 Once the chocolate is melted, remove from the heat and stir until smooth.

 I gently placed each one of the cookies on a wire rack over parchment paper.
 Then I drizzled the chocolate over the edges and tops of cookies.
-To make those gorgeous chocolatey lines, I let my chocolate drip a little over the edges, allowing excess to land on the wax paper below.
+To make those gorgeous chocolatey lines, I let my chocolate drip a little over the edges, allowing excess to land on the paper below.

 If you’ve never had macaroons before, these are sure to be a treat and prove that the best desserts don’t need to be made with sugar.